RRArny/wxfetch/README.md

   - `airfield`: ICAO or IATA code of the reporting aerodrome.
   - `lat` & `lon`: Latitude and longitude.
 The program will look for the nearest reporting station to these coordinates.

-If none of the options above are supplies the program defaults to geoip.
+If none of the options above are supplied the program defaults to geoip.
 Positions supplied as command line parameters override the options from the config file.

 ### Clouds